OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *property* is defined as a triple consisting of

 1.  a qualified name as defined in §1,
-2.  a data type as defined in §2, and
+2.  a data type and cardinality as defined in §2, and
 3.  a value depending on the data type or null as representation for “empty”.

 #### §4 Objects